The Best Carne Asada Marinade

 - Flip each piece of meat over and again close the lid for 90 seconds.
 Turn each pieces 90 degrees, and cook for another minute.

-- Remove the skirt steak to a plate or rack, and let rest for 5 minutes.
-Then slice and serve promptly.
+- Remove the skirt steak to a plate or rack, and let rest for 5 minutes, during which time the temperature will carry over another 5-10 degrees.
+Cut the meat into thin slices against the grain and serve promptly.
 Enjoy!

 Notes